 In the Celtic legends lies the legend of Treochair which means “Three Sprouts.”
 It’s the tale of a giant man whose name was Treochair.

 He supposedly came from the Otherworld, holding a huge branch of a tree.
 The tree held numerous plants that produced a handful of fruits.
-The role of Treochair was to shake the branch to drop some fruits for the people to endeavour.
+The role of Treochair was to shake the branch to drop some fruits for the people to endeavor.

 Some fruits also held some seeds along that fell in the soil’s centre of Ireland’s all four corners.
 That’s how the five sacred trees of Ireland came into life.